Relocation of Children702 565-4335

-Relocation of Children out of the State of Nevada is never an easy task.
-It is beneficial to have an experienced relocation of children lawyer that knows the laws and standards necessary to move your children out of State.
+Relocation of children out of the state of Nevada is never an easy task.
+It is beneficial to have an experienced child relocation attorney who knows the laws and standards necessary to move your children out of state.
 Your current physical custody order plays a major part in the standard for a relocation.

-If the parent can improve the child’s quality of life by the relocation that is the main factor.
-If the custodial parent’s quality of life will improve that can also be taken into consideration.
+The main factor is whether the parent can improve the child’s quality of life by the relocation.
+If the custodial parent’s quality of life will improve, that can also be taken into consideration.

-If you need help relocating your child / children and working out a viable visitation agreement we have the experience to negotiate a fair hearing.
-If you need help in protecting your child visitation rights our family law attorneys will negotiate on your behalf.
+If you need help relocating your child or children and working out a viable visitation agreement, our lawyers have the experience to negotiate a fair hearing in Las Vegas, NV courts.
+If you need help in protecting your child visitation rights, our family law attorneys will negotiate on your behalf.

 Nevada State Legislature requires: